BParesh89/Data-Science-Portfolio/README.md

 #### Costa Rican Household Poverty Level Prediction
 This [competetion](https://www.kaggle.com/c/costa-rican-household-poverty-prediction) was hosted by Inter-American Development Bank to predict the poverty level of people in Costa Rica to make sure the right people are given enough aid.It was a multi-class classification problem.
-In this project, I did feature engineering(making new features using existing features, basically interaction features) and logistic regerssion for classfication.
+In this project, I did exploratory data analysis,feature engineering(making new features using existing features, basically interaction features) and used logistic regerssion for classfication.
 Evaluation metrics used is F1-score.
-Kernel can be found [here](https://www.kaggle.com/bparesh/costa-rican-poverty-logistic-model-425lb).
+Kernel can be found [here](https://www.kaggle.com/bparesh/costa-rican-household-poverty-eda-basic-model).
 Also, my rank was 72 in this competetion.

 ### Web Scraping